msherwood21/raytrace/Readme.md

 ## Can I Add To It?
 Just fork it and go on your merry way.
 Once I'm done learning I will not be touching the repository again.

+## Versions
+- Rust toolchain: 1.45.1
+- Ray Tracing In One Weekend: v3.2.0